EduardoR99/Angular_Pokedex/README.md

 # Pokedex

-this project was made entirely with Angular JS framework and SCSS, with the objective to made a Pokedex with the originals 151 pokemons, i used the [PokeApi](https://pokeapi.co) to return the data and images
+this project was made entirely with Angular JS framework and SCSS, with the objective to made a Pokedex with the originals 151 pokemons, i used the [PokeApi](https://pokeapi.co) to receive data and images

 [Click Here](https://pokedexd-angular.netlify.app) to go